-- 11. Applicants referred by Massachusetts Department of Housing and Community Development for Leading the Way Home Program - 3.
+- twelve (12) months; AND 2) has outgrown or completed the program's services; AND 3) as a result must relocate from such housing. - 6.
+Displaced Former Boston Resident. - 7.
+Applicants referred by Boston Public Health Commission for participation in The Social Innovation Financing (SIF) Program - 8.
+Applicants referred by Massachusetts Department of Housing and Community Development for Leading the Way Home Program - 9.
+Priority one non-elderly disabled applicants who, in accordance with the BHA's Designated Housing Plan would have otherwise been called in for screening for a BHA public housing unit will be referred to Leased Housing - 3.
 If the PHA will employ admissions preferences, please prioritize by placing a "1" in the space that represents your first priority, a "2" in the box representing your second priority, and so on.
 If you give equal weight to one or more of these choices (either through an absolute hierarchy or through a point system), place the same number next to each.
 That means you can use "1" more than once, "2" more than once, etc.